NovasTaylor/Test/pages/mydoc/mydoc_references_about_this_site.md

 ## Site Theme
 This site is constructed for GitHub Pages using the Jeykll Theme modified to use a side navigation bar as described on the page [https://idratherbewriting.com/documentation-theme-jekyll/] https://idratherbewriting.com/documentation-theme-jekyll/.
+Features available but not currently in use by this site include:

+    * Blogging
+    * PDF creation
+    * Tags

-Features like blogging and PDF creation are not currently implemented and additional CSS customization is implemented.
+ Additional CSS customization is implemented.

 ## Download or Clone
 <font class='toBeAdded'>Instructions to be added after move to PhUSE site.</font>